Common System Pump Startup Problems

 Suction Strainer – Always use a suction strainer, 40-60 mesh to prevent foreign matter from getting into the ball checks of the metering pump.

 Isolation Valves – Provide on both suction and discharge for ease of maintenance.
 Select large port quick opening valves.
 A ball valve has a generous opening and is easily stroked from full close to full open position.
 A needle valve would not be an acceptable suction valve, as it would pose a restriction.
-Note, also it is not obvious when a gate or globe valve is fully opened or only partially opened.
+Plus, it’s not obvious when a gate or globe valve is fully opened or only partially opened.

-Calibration Column – The pulsed flow of positive displacement metering pumps and the fact that metering pumps are often used in very low volume applications make a suction draw down column the most accurate and convenient method to measure pump performance.
+Calibration Column – The pulsed flow of positive displacement metering pumps makes a suction draw down column the best method to measure pump performance.
+Plus, the fact that metering pumps are often used in very low volume applications makes this more important.

 Pulsation Dampener – Always discuss the requirements and goals of pulsation dampening with the manufacturer.
 Provide the reason for dampening and the degree of dampening required.
 Long pipe runs between the pump and injection point may need pulsation dampeners to reduce water hammer or pressure spikes caused by acceleration of the liquid in the discharge line.